List of state routes in Tennessee shorter than one mile: State Route 448

 State Route 448 (SR 448) is a 0.63 mi state route located entirely in Sevier County in East Tennessee.
 It serves as a continuation of the Great Smoky Mountains Parkway that bypasses the county seat of Sevierville.
 It connects the SR 66 north of downtown to US 441 (SR 71) south of downtown, thereby making up the continuous route between I-40 and the Pigeon Forge-Gatlinburg tourist areas.
 It is more commonly known as North Parkway.
 There are three northbound lanes, a center turn lane, and one southbound lane.
 This is in order to accommodate for the traffic heading north out of the busy tourist area, since the majority of the southbound traffic enters via SR 66.
 The posted speed limit is 35 mph.

 State Route 450

 State Route 450 (SR 450) is an unsigned state route located entirely in Knox County in East Tennessee.
-The 0.34 mi route, known locally as Joe Johnson Drive, connects US 11/70 (Neyland Drive, SR 1/SR 158) with Volunteer Boulevard on the campus of the University of Tennessee on the west side of downtown Knoxville.
-It serves as a feeder route for traffic between the main campus and the agricultural campus for the university.
+The 0.34 mi route, known locally as Joe Johnson Drive, connects US 11/70 (Neyland Drive, SR 1/SR 158) with Volunteer Boulevard on the campus of the University of Tennessee (UT) on the west side of downtown Knoxville.
+SR 450 was first proposed in 1972 by UT Dean of Agriculture O. Glen Hall requested a pedestrian bridge be built to connect UT's agriculture campus to the main campus.
+The project was picked up by TDOT in 1998, with new plans consisting of a four-lane vehicular bridge with a bike lane and sidewalk.
+Construction on the project began in the fall of 2000 and completed in the summer of 2002 at a cost of $7.1 million.

 SR 450 begins at an intersection with US 11/US 70/SR 1/SR 158 (Neyland Drive).
 It travels to the northeast, crossing through the agricultural campus of the University of Tennessee at Knoxville and over a CSX Rail line.
 It meets its Eastern terminus, an intersection with Volunteer Blvd on the West side of the main campus of The University of Tennessee at Knoxville.